Sponsor: Eikon Therapeutics (industry)

 Planned enrollment: 740

-Goal: To determine whether adding the investigational TLR7/8 agonist EIK1001 to first-line pembrolizumab improves efficacy and maintains acceptable safety compared with placebo plus pembrolizumab in advanced melanoma, with adaptive dose optimization followed by confirmatory expansion.
+Goal: To determine whether adding the investigational TLR7/8 agonist EIK1001 to pembrolizumab improves efficacy versus pembrolizumab plus placebo as first-line therapy for advanced melanoma, while characterizing safety and identifying an optimal EIK1001 dose for Phase 3 expansion.

-Patients: Adults (≥18 years) with unresectable stage III or stage IV metastatic melanoma eligible for pembrolizumab, ECOG 0–1, measurable disease by RECIST 1.1, adequate organ function, and known or testable BRAF V600 status.
-Key exclusions include ocular melanoma, prior systemic therapy for advanced disease, active CNS metastases requiring steroids, significant autoimmune disease requiring systemic therapy, recent major surgery, active infections including uncontrolled HIV or active HBV/HCV, significant QTc prolongation, and use of strong CYP3A4/CYP1A2 modulators.
+Patients: Adults ≥18 years with unresectable stage III or stage IV metastatic melanoma eligible for standard pembrolizumab, ECOG 0–1, measurable disease by RECIST 1.1, known or testable BRAF V600 status, adequate organ function, and completed prior radiotherapy ≥2 weeks before start.
+Key exclusions include ocular melanoma, prior systemic therapy for advanced disease (adjuvant/neoadjuvant allowed with conditions), prior grade ≥3 AE on anti–PD-1, active CNS metastases requiring steroids, significant autoimmune disease requiring systemic therapy, recent major surgery, active infections including uncontrolled HIV, active HBV/HCV, significant QTc prolongation, and use of strong CYP3A4/CYP1A2 modulators.

-Design: Multicenter, randomized, double-blind, active comparator-controlled, adaptive phase 2/3 study.
-Participants are randomized to pembrolizumab with either EIK1001 (two dose levels during dose optimization) or placebo.
-The study includes dose optimization and subsequent expansion, with blinded independent central review for key efficacy endpoints.
+Design: Multicenter, randomized, double-blind, active comparator-controlled, adaptive Phase 2/3 trial with dose-optimization followed by expansion.
+Approximately 740 participants will be randomized to pembrolizumab plus EIK1001 (two potential dose levels) versus pembrolizumab plus placebo.
+Central blinded independent review is used for key efficacy endpoints.

 Treatments: All participants receive standard-of-care pembrolizumab.
-Experimental arms add EIK1001, an intravenous dual TLR7/8 agonist designed to activate myeloid and plasmacytoid dendritic cells and augment both innate and adaptive anti-tumor immunity via a mechanism complementary to checkpoint inhibition.
-In phase 1 studies, EIK1001 combined with pembrolizumab produced an objective response rate of approximately 14% (including complete responses) with a disease control rate near 48% and median duration of response around 10 months; combination with atezolizumab showed ORR about 8% and disease control near 51% with median response duration about 13 months, including activity in PD-L1–negative and CPI-pretreated populations.
-Safety has been manageable; most patients experienced treatment-related events, with grade ≥3 events in roughly 10–18%, and common toxicities included fatigue and cytokine release syndrome.
+Experimental arms add EIK1001, an intravenous dual TLR7/8 agonist that activates myeloid and plasmacytoid dendritic cells to stimulate innate and adaptive antitumor immunity, potentially augmenting T-cell activity via a mechanism complementary to checkpoint inhibition.
+In Phase 1 combinations, EIK1001 plus pembrolizumab produced an objective response rate around 14% with a disease control rate near 48% and median duration of response approximately 10 months; activity was observed even in settings typically less responsive to PD-(L)1 therapy.
+The safety profile has been manageable, with common adverse events including fatigue and cytokine-release–type symptoms, and grade ≥3 treatment-related events reported in roughly 10–20% across combinations.

 Inclusion Criteria: